Itovebi (Inavolisib)

 Who Should Not Take Itovebi

-Do not use Itovebi if you are allergic to inavolisib or any of the ingredients listed in the medication information.
+Do not use Itovebi if you are allergic to inavolisib or any of its ingredients.

 Medical Conditions to Discuss

-Tell your doctor if you have a history of diabetes or high blood sugar, including during a previous pregnancy (gestational diabetes).
-Also inform your doctor about any other medical conditions or medicines you are taking.
+Inform your doctor if you have a history of diabetes or high blood sugar, as well as any other medical conditions or medications you are taking.

 Pregnancy and Breastfeeding

-Itovebi can harm your unborn baby.
-Women who can become pregnant must use non-hormonal birth control during treatment and for 2 weeks after the last dose.
-Men with female partners who can become pregnant should use condoms during treatment and for 2 weeks after.
-Do not breastfeed during treatment or until 1 week after completing treatment.
+Itovebi can harm an unborn baby.
+Women who can become pregnant should use effective non-hormonal birth control during treatment and for 2 weeks after the last dose.
+It is not known if Itovebi passes into breast milk, so breastfeeding is not recommended during treatment.

 Drug Interactions